“All problems become smaller when you confront them instead of dodging them.”

 What is Facebook Debugger?

 Facebook Debugger lets you preview how your content will look when shared to Facebook.
 It’s a tool you can find within Tools & Support on the Facebook Developers site, among many other useful things.
 How does it work?
 Just like caching, Facebook too needs a push in order to take the right information from your site.
 It uses Open Graph protocol that enables any web page to become a rich object /web pages into graph objects/ in a social graph.
 That means, Facebook can „read“ the content on your site easier and more precise, which will ensure your content is shared correctly.
 And those rich objects are pieces of code that tell Facebook what your page/post is about.
+Much like the tags in WordPress.
 This service was developed back in 2010., to help developers and content creators gain control of the way their content is shared on Social.
+You might wonder if you have them on your site or not, right?
+Well, chances are you do, because many plugins add them automatically.
+Plugins like SEO Yoast or Social Warfare and similar, if you have them, you have OPG as well.

 And, the best part of it is that you don’t need any coding knowledge to use this handy service.
 Speaking of which…